 What Is a Calcified Root Canal?

-Calcified root canals occur when calcium gets deposited in the tooth’s canal.
+Calcified root canals or blocked canals occur when calcium gets deposited in the tooth’s canal.
 The tooth canal is the space in the middle of its root.
 In healthy teeth, this space contains pulp tissue, which is mainly made up of nerve and vascular tissue.